On This Day in History: November 27

 - The Berners Street hoax is perpetrated by Theodore Hook in the City of Westminster, London.

 - The foundation stone to the Jerusalem Church in Berlin is laid.

 - Pope Urban II declares the First Crusade at the Council of Clermont.

-- Emperor Maurice is forced to watch his five sons be executed before being beheaded himself.
+- Byzantine Emperor Maurice is forced to watch as the usurper Phocas executes his five sons before Maurice is beheaded himself.

 - King Clovis I dies at Lutetia and is buried in the Abbey of St Genevieve.

 - Rufinus, praetorian prefect of the East, is murdered by Gothic mercenaries under Gainas.

 - Emperor Marcus Aurelius grants his son Commodus the rank of "Imperator" and makes him Supreme Commander of the Roman legions.

 - Luoyang is declared capital of the Eastern Han dynasty by Emperor Guangwu of Han.